Pre-travel currency options

 Swoop says

-The sign for the Argentine peso is $, which is easily confused with the US dollar sign – don't get caught out!
+Be aware that both the Chilean and Argentine Peso symbol is $, which is not to be confused with the $ symbol for the United States dollar – don't get caught out!

 Chile